jussikinnula/react-touch-canvas/README.md

 ### Utilities

 The `utils` -library used internally by Touch and Canvas -components is used to do matrix and distance calculations.
-You can look the inner workings also from
+You can look the inner workings also from the source.

 ### Remote Logging